DanielHammer195860/Report-Covid-Araraquara/README.md

 ## Requirements
 The Jupyter Notebook uses the most important Python data science and visualization libraries, such as Matplotlib, Seaborn, Numpy, Scipy and Pandas.

-Make sure to install also the json and urllib.request as long as the fpdf library in order to fetch additional data on covid-19 cases from an API and generate de .pdf report, respectively.
+Make sure to install also the json and urllib.request as long as the fpdf library in order to fetch additional data on covid-19 cases from an API and generate the .pdf report, respectively.

 ## How to use
 Please download both .ipynb and .xlxs files and run the Jupyter Notebook.
 Make sure that they are in the same directory.